 Is a Medicare Savings Program the Same as Medicaid?

-Many people ask, ‘Is Medicare Savings Program the same as Medicaid?’
-The short answer is, they’re related but distinct programs, each with its unique purpose.
-Medicare Savings Programs are designed to help cover certain Medicare expenses for eligible low-income individuals, functioning within the larger umbrella of Medicaid services.
+If you’re wondering if Medicare Savings Programs are the same as Medicaid, these are related but distinct programs, each with its unique purpose.
+Medicare Savings Programs will likely be designed to help cover certain Medicare expenses for eligible low-income individuals.

 Key Takeaways

-• Medicare Savings Programs (MSPs) assist low-income Medicare beneficiaries with their Medicare costs and differ from Medicaid, which offers broader healthcare coverage.
+• Medicare Savings Programs (MSPs) will likely assist low-income Medicare beneficiaries with some of their Medicare costs and differ from Medicaid, which might offer broader healthcare coverage.

-• Eligibility for MSPs is based on income and asset thresholds, with several programs available designed to assist with different aspects of Medicare expenses such as premiums and copayments.
+• Eligibility for MSPs will likely be based on income and asset thresholds, while several programs may be available to assist with different aspects of Medicare expenses such as premiums and copayments.

-• While MSPs focus on Medicare cost assistance, beneficiaries can also receive additional support through other programs like Extra Help for prescription drugs, and in some cases, combine MSP benefits with full Medicaid coverage.
+• While MSPs may focus on potential Medicare cost assistance, beneficiaries may also receive additional support through other programs like Extra Help for prescription drugs, and in some cases, combine the potential MSP benefits with full Medicaid coverage.

 Compare Plans in One Step!